jacobbm20/jacobbm20/README.md

  Hi, I’m Jacob Martin!

   - I am currently a software engineering student at Auburn University, expected graduation in Spring of 2025.
   - I'm interested in learning and developing software that solve real-world problems.
-Currrently, I am developing a simple Premier League match predictor using machine learning.
   - You can contact me via email @: jacobbm2021@gmail.com